LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/BotGroups&OtherTechniques/bot-groups-collaboration.md

 	Click **Save**.

-4. Repeat the previous steps for both our Order Status and Small Talk bot agents.
-All fields will remain the same except where you’ll need to replace “Greeter” with either "Order Status" or "Small Talk."
+4. Repeat the previous steps for both our Order Status and Service bot agents.
+All fields will remain the same except where you’ll need to replace “Greeter” with either "Order Status" or "Service."

     <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/advtutorial/users_list.png">